yogsototh/Scratch/content/html/fr/blog/Yesod-tutorial-for-newbies.md

 ### Install

-First you need to install [Haskell][haskell].
-The recommended way to do this is to download the [Haskell Platform][haskellplatform].
+The recommended way to install [Haskell][haskell] is to download the [Haskell Platform][haskellplatform].

 [haskell]: http://www.haskell.org
 [haskellplatform]: http://www.haskell.org/platform

-Then you need to install yesod.
+Once done, you need to install yesod.
+Open a terminal session and do:

 <code class="zsh">
 ~ cabal update
 ~ cabal install yesod cabal-dev
 </code>

-That is all.
-It should take some time to do this as cabal will download all package and then compile them.
+There are few steps but it should take some time to finish.

 ### Initialize

+You are now ready to initialize your first yesod project.
 Open a terminal and type:

 <code class="zsh">
 ~ yesod init
 </code>

-Enter your name, name the project `yosog` and the name of the Foundation as `Yosog`, then choose `sqlite`.
+Enter your name, choose `yosog` for the project name and enter `Yosog` for the name of the Foundation.
+Finally choose `sqlite`.
-Perfect.
-Now you can start the development cycle:
+Now, start the development cycle:

 <code class="zsh">
 ~ cd yosog
-> cabal-dev install && yesod --dev devel
+~ cabal-dev install && yesod --dev devel
 </code>

 This will compile the entire project.
-Be patient it could take some time.
+Be patient it could take a while the first time.
 Once finished a server is launched and you could visit it by clicking this link:

 [`http://localhost:3000`](http://localhost:3000)